smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 Logger logger = new ConsoleLogger();

-BarService controller = new BarService( repository, logger );
+BazService controller = new BazService( repository, logger );
 {% endhighlight %}

-If every class repeated this setup it would be a big problem.
+If every class repeated setups like this it would be a big problem.
 Creating anything would be a nightmare.
-Thankfully there are better solutions.
+Thankfully there is a better solution, Dependency Injection Containers.

-(Dependency Injection) Containers
+Dependency Injection Containers
 ===============================================================================

-With all this injection madness we need to find a better way to create classes.
+With all this dependency madness we need to find a better way to create classes.
 Don't worry!
-There are fantastic libraries to help address this problem.
-These are commonly referred to as Dependency Injection Containers because they contain and seamlessly connect all of your dependencies.
+There are fantastic libraries to address this problem.
+They are commonly referred to as Dependency Injection Containers or Containers for short.

+Containers contain and seamlessly connect all of your dependencies.
+Within your application they are used to instantiate dependencies they know about.

-Before we get to the real thing I want to walk you through 3 simple mental models for how the Containers behave.
-The real Containers are still a little complicated.
-Conceptually they are a little bit like:
+Before we get to the real thing I want to walk you through a mental models for Containers.

-* A Factory
-* A Dictionary for types
+* Externally they are like one massive Factory for any type
+* Internally they are like a Dictionary of Factories

 ### Enter the Factories

-A Factory is a really simple creational pattern.
+A Factory is a common creational pattern.
 They allow you to abstract what is being created and how it is created.
 Dependency Injection Containers behave like Super Factories which can create any type they know about.